The Girl Who Loved Two Princes

 "It's true.
 Lady Zoey only came to us yesterday," Duke Arden added.

-Again, Zoey's head spun.
-Did this man, who deemed it appropriate to call himself her father, who avoided her at all costs, just apologize for her?
+My head spun.
+Did this man, who deemed it appropriate to call himself my father, just apologize for me?

 But wait, that wasn't what was important.
 They had said engagement, had they not?
-Should she ask?
+Should I ask?
 Who was it that had said the words?

 King Henry gave a nervous chuckle and said, "Think nothing of it."